ItsDEFAULT/SIH/Readme.md

 	"subjects": [
 		{
 			"name": "SubjectName",
-			"links": [
-				"an array of links (strings) to resources for the subject, ],
+			"links": ["an array of links (strings) to resources for the subject"], "chapters": [
-			"chapters": [
 				{
 					"name": "Name of Chapter 1",
-					"links": [
-						"array of links (strings) to resources for the chapter" ] ,
-					"description": "A string describing the chapter"
+					"links": ["array of links (strings) to resources for the chapter"], "description": "A string describing the chapter"
 				}
 			]
 		}
 	]
 }
 ```

 - The chapter array can contain n number of chapter objects.